norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

 Strategies for handling missing data include:

-* Complete-case/available-case analysis: drop cases that make analysis inconvenient
+* Complete-case/available-case analysis: drop cases that make analysis inconvenient.
+* If variables are known to contribute to the missing values, then appropriate modeling can often account for the missingness.
 * Imputation procedures: fill in missing values, then analyze completed data sets using complete-date methods
 * Weighting procedures: modify "design weights" (i.e., inverse probabilities of selection from sampling plan) to account for probability of response
 * Model-based approaches: develop model for partially missing data, base inferences on likelihood under that model